cultuurnet/apidocs/projects/authentication/docs/client-access-token.md

 For example: To communicate with the test environment of UiTdatabank of UiTPAS, you will need a token from the test environment of the authorization server.

-Your client id and secret will also vary per environment.
+Your client id and secret will also vary per environment, and you will need to use the id and secret that correspond with the environment you're integrating with.

 ## Try it out!